Welcome to the Australia Defence Association (www.ada.asn.au)

 - We contribute informed commentary to public, academic and professional debates on a wide range of national security issues and encourage our members to do so as individual citizens.

 - We undertake a wide range of activities to educate and brief the broader Australian community about strategic security, defence and other national security issues;

 - We provide public-interest monitoring of Australian national security policy and its execution.

-- For nearly four decades we have been invited to make public-interest submissions to parliamentary and official inquiries.
+- For nearly four decades we have been invited to make public-interest submissions to parliamentary machinery-of-government committees and parliamentary and official inquiries.
 Especially those conducted by all-party parliamentary oversight bodies such as the Joint Standing Committee on Foreign Affairs, Defence and Trade (JSCFADT) and the Parliamentary Joint Committee on Intelligence and Security (PJCIS).

-- Print, radio and television media regularly consult with us when seeking research guidance, long-term perspectives, historical and contemporay contexts, background detail or other informed comment on strategic policy, defence, intelligence, domestic security, international affairs and related issues.
+- Print, radio and television media regularly consult with us when seeking research guidance, long-term perspectives, historical and contempory contexts, background detail or other informed comment on strategic policy, defence capability, intelligence, domestic security, international affairs and related issues.

-- We maintain liaison and informal co-operation on international security and related matters with counterpart national public-interest guardian organisations, research institutes and scholars in 12 allied and friendly countries across the Pacific basin.
+- We maintain liaison and informal co-operation on international security and related matters with counterpart national public-interest watchdog organisations, research institutes and scholars in 12 allied and friendly countries across the Pacific basin.